ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 To stabilize the latent space and prevent any pockets of high variance, we apply a low-penalty KL-regularization scheme.
 [KL-regularization has been shown to be very effective](https://proceedings.neurips.cc/paper/2020/file/8e2c381d4dd04f1c55093f22c59c3a08-Paper.pdf) in efficiently unifying diverging distributions.
 This serves to push the latent space to an approximation of a Gaussian distribution, smoothing out an otherwise unpredictable and high-variance encoding space.
 Unlike other encoder-decoder architectures, like the U-Net, the latent space for LDMs serves as more than an avenue to image reconstruction.
 The latent space of LDMs is a legitimate destination in its own right.
 All diffusion, generation, and denoising at inference time take place in this latent space; stabilizing this space affords a steadier venue for these operations.
 KL-regularization accomplishes this target, pushing the latent space distribution to an approximate Gaussian, and balancing our latent space.

+The original paper also included VQ-GAN regularization, but ultimately KL was determined to provide better results.
+Include literature supporting this fact.

 #### Decoder
 <p align="center" width="100%">
   <img src="/Stable Diffusion/Images/SD_Images/LDM_decoder_architecture.png" alt="Illustration of LDM decoder" width="100%"